Adolescent Mood and Resilience

 A chemical imbalance in the brain can induce mood problems.
-Serotonin and norepinephrine are neurotransmitters that play a key role in mood disorders and are reduced during depressive episodes.
+Serotonin is a neurotransmitter that plays a key role in mood disorders and is reduced during depressive episodes.
 The chemical serotonin is most typically linked to depression while dopamine has also been linked to mood disorders with studies indicating that it is lower in depression and higher in mania.
 This is something that may happen on its own (due to genetic factors), or can occur in conjunction with environmental variables such as unforeseen life events or long-term stress.

 Psychiatrists and neurologists have discovered a strong link between our screen time habits and mental disorders.
 While this isn't surprising, it takes time to establish appropriate limits, so that we don't become reliant on them for everything - whether for amusement or work/school.